catherineluse/versioned-docs-experiment/rancher-docs/en/cis-scans/_index.md

 ```

 ### Configuring Alerts for a Periodic Scan on a Schedule
-_Available as of v2.5.4_

-From Rancher v2.5.4, it is possible to run a ClusterScan on a schedule.
+It is possible to run a ClusterScan on a schedule.

 A scheduled scan can also specify if you should receive alerts when the scan completes.